Bass superhero discusses his musical upbringing, the Béla Fleck gig, collaborations with Steve Bailey and the SMV project

 Victor has recorded and/or performed with a wide array of artists, including Branford Marsalis, Mike Stern, Bruce Hornsby, Chick Corea, Dave Matthews, Prince, Keb Mo, Gov’t Mule, Susan Tedeschi, Vital Tech Tones (with Scott Henderson and Steve Smith) and the Jaco Pastorius Word of Mouth Big Band.
 His bass playing can also be heard on the soundtrack of the Disney film, Country Bears.

 Victor has released several CDs as a leader, including A Show of Hands, What Did He Say?, Yin-Yang, Live in America, Soul Circus and his latest effort, Palmystery.
 He has also collaborated with fellow bassist Steve Bailey on their critically acclaimed Bass Extremes series.
 Wooten spearheaded the idea for the supergroup SMV (Stanley Clarke, Marcus Miller, Victor Wooten).
-The band’s CD, Thunder, along with its wildly popular tour, has received rave reviews from audiences the world over.
+The band’s CD, Thunder, along with its wildly popular tour, received rave reviews from audiences the world over.

 In addition to his prolific output of books, CDs and DVDs, Victor remains active in delivering lectures and workshops and organizing his camp for aspiring musicians.
 Now in its tenth year, the Victor Wooten Bass/Nature Camp has helped hundreds of musicians of all ages from all corners of the world.